Labor Day Past & Present

 CBS This Morning

-Following months of wildcat strikes in 2018 (Corey Doctorow, BoingBoing) by teachers in several states, NPR’s Anya Kamenetz reported on possible effects of the Janus decision on teachers’ unions.
-The 2022 school year has already seen a strike by Columbus, Ohio, teachers which concluded with an agreement with the local school system.
-AXIOS reports the teachers with get an annual pay increase of 4% and “climate controlled” schools by 2025.
+Following months of wildcat strikes in 2018 (Corey Doctorow, BoingBoing) by teachers in several states, NPR‘s Anya Kamenetz reported on possible effects of the Janus decision on teachers’ unions.
+The 2022 school year saw a strike by Columbus, Ohio, teachers which concluded with an agreement with the local school system.
+AXIOS reported the teachers would get an annual pay increase of 4% and “climate controlled” schools by 2025.

 2nd photo: Seattle Municipal Archives, Creative Commons